sneetsher/keyboard_modifiers_status/README.md

 ## Developer hints

-For anyone looking to modify it or creating anternative solution.
+For anyone looking to modify it or creating alternative solution.
 Check [HACKING.md](HACKING.md) file.